 The simplicity of this formula could make it very suitable for those dogs with allergies and sensitivities.
 In addition, by utilizing Turkey as its primary ingredient, this recipe contains a lower proportion of fat which could make it advantageous to less active dogs.

 Also, there are other similar formulas with alternative meat ingredients if Turkey doesn’t suit your canine friend’s tastes.

 You can check out these alternatives and learn more about Wellness in our Wellness Brand Review.

 Best Canned/Wet Dog Food – Best Value Picks

-These are most suited to those dogs owners on a tight budget or with large dogs that will crave and eat a significant quantity of dog food meaning premium recipes are unreasonable.
+These are most suited to those dog owners on a tight budget or with large dogs that will crave and eat a significant quantity of dog food meaning premium recipes are unreasonable.

-Crave is a relative newcomer to the pet food market and is owned by Mars Petcare which produces other recognizable brands such as Pedigree dog food and Whiskas cat food.
-The brand was launched to cater to the consumers who demand higher-quality pet food.
+Crave is a relative newcomer to the pet food market and is owned by Mars Petcare, which produces other recognizable brands such as Pedigree dog food and Whiskas cat food.
+The brand was launched to cater to consumers who demand higher-quality pet food.